Contact Us

 Biography:

-Etienne Olivier completed his LLB, LLM and LLD degrees at UWC.
-He has several years’ experience teaching corporate and commercial law.
+Dr Olivier is a legal researcher and educator who has presented a wide range of modules and courses at several higher education institutes.
+He has several years’ experience teaching and researching in corporate and commercial law.
 His areas of research interest include corporate governance, corporate finance, company regulation, and the law of agency.

 Publicatoins:

-• ‘The impact of the capacity provisions in the Companies Act 71 of 2008 on the insolvency-remoteness of limited capacity special purpose vehicles used in securitisation schemes’ (2020) Journal of Corporate and Commercial Law and Practice 6(2) 82-111
+• “The impact of the capacity provisions in the Companies Act 71 of 2008 on the insolvency-remoteness of limited capacity special purpose vehicles used in securitisation schemes” (2020) Journal of Corporate and Commercial Law and Practice 6(2) 82-111

 Position: Professor / Director of CENTROW